Search this site:

 Japan's 4th & 16th Highest Mountains

-June 1, 2023 update: This page was just refreshed to reflect the latest bus schedules for the 2023 summer climbing season.
+May 30, 2024 update: This page was just refreshed to reflect the latest bus route info for the 2024 summer climbing season.
 Happy trails!

 Got a question or story about climbing